lazamar/lazamar.github.io/_posts/2017-09-09-faster-and-safer-haskell-accumulating-parameter.md

 title: Faster and safer Haskell - benchmarks for the accumulating parameter
 ---

-Haskell's lazyness can cause problems with recursive functions if they are not handled properly.
+Haskell's laziness can cause problems with recursive functions if they are not handled properly.
 In some cases this can be dealt with by using an [accumulating parameter](https://wiki.haskell.org/Performance/Accumulating_parameter).
 Haskell's [wiki page](https://wiki.haskell.org/Performance/Accumulating_parameter) on the subject does a great job in explaining how that works.
 Here I register some benchmarks on the wiki's examples so we can see how much that matters.

-I won't go into details as to why one implementation performs better than the other as the wiki's article is already very clear and conscise.
+I won't go into details as to why one implementation performs better than the other as the wiki's article is already very clear and concise.
 I will stick to showing the code and the benchmarks.

 The task in our hands is to calculate the length of a list.
 To make sure this is working we will print the length of a really long one.